au190/au190_myEsp/readme.md

 *******************************************************
 ### WS2812B

-1. After the firmware upload:
-    - GPIO2 (Led) set to status Led_i_0.
-2. GPIO4 is the output for WS2812B - do not use this pin for other config !!!
+1. Same as myEsp just GPIO4 is the output for WS2812B - do not use this pin for other config !!!